-Angiosperms are found almost in all kind of habitat, right from the forest, grasslands to the sea margins, and deserts.
+Angiosperms are found almost in all kind of habitat, right from the grasslands to forest to the deserts and sea margins.
 Gymnosperms seeds develop either on the scale or cones (leaf-like appendages).
-The largest group of living gymnosperms are conifers and smallest is ginkgo, it is a single living plant species found in China.
+Conifers are the largest group of living gymnosperms and ginkgo is the smallest, it is a single living plant species found in China.

 Plantae kingdom is also among the list of five kingdom classification organized by R.H Whittaker.
 It includes all kinds of plants present on earth.
 They are the multicellular, eukaryotic organisms having an autotrophic mode of nutrition.

 On the support of few factors, this kingdom is further classified into five subgroups like Thallophyta, Bryophyta, Pteridophyta, Gymnosperms, Angiosperms.
 Here we will be discussing the two main subgroups and their differences which are angiosperms and gymnosperms.

 |It consist||Flowering ornamental, fruits, and all vegetables and hence called as flowering plants.||Gymnosperms contain all kind of pine, fir, pine, conifers, cedar, juniper, cypress and hence called as non-flowering plants.|

 |Bisexual/ Unisexual||Generally bisexual and rarely unisexual.||Cones are generally unisexual and rarely bisexual.|

 |Structural differences||Sepals and petals present.||Sepals and petals are not been possessed.|

 |Sporophyll bears short thalamus.||Sporophyll bears elongated central axis.|